 SAY NO TO A BLANKET 20 MPH SPEED LIMIT IN CROYDON

-Croydon Council are pushing ahead without regard to the enormous number of objections submitted.
-This is both unethical and undemocratic.
+Croydon Council pushed ahead without regard to the enormous number of objections submitted.
+This was both unethical and undemocratic.
 The electorate of Croydon should bear this in mind the next time they elect their local councillors.

 More information and why this blanket 20mph limit approach is wrong.